Mental Health Benefits of Exercise

 • The amygdala, which generates fear in response to stress

-The “why” of it all might actually be less important than the fact that exercise has proven to help people suffering from mild to very serious bouts of mental illness.
+The “why” of it all might be less important than the fact that exercise has proven to help people suffering from mild to very serious bouts of mental illness.

 How Much Exercise is Needed to Benefit Mental Health?

-It may come as a surprise to many people that the mental health benefits of exercise start with about 30 minutes a day of moderately-intense physical activity three times a week.
+It may come as a surprise to many people that the mental health benefits of exercise start with about 30 minutes a day of moderately intense physical activity three times a week.

-Another thing to consider when it comes to exercise is that everyone should be able to find an activity that they enjoy.
 Regular exercise doesn’t have to mean training at the gym five days week.
-Though that may work for some people, others may not have the time or money for that, and may find that type of exercise tedious.
+Though that may work for some people, others might not have the time, money, or they find that type of exercise tedious.

 Examples of exercise to benefit mental health include: